tomjoht/documenting-apis/_docs/Introduction to REST APIs/docapis_what_is_a_rest_api.md

 section: introtoapis
 ---

-## An API is an interface between systems
+{: .note}

-{% include note.html content="This course is all about learning by doing, but while <i>doing</i> various activities, I'll periodically pause and dive into some more abstract concepts to fill in more detail.
-This is one of those deep dive moments." %}
+This course is all about learning by doing, but while <i>doing</i> various activities, I'll periodically pause and dive into some more abstract concepts to fill in more detail.
+This is one of those deep dive moments.

 In general, an API (or Application Programming Interface) provides an interface between two systems.
 It's like a cog that allows two systems to interact with each other.